3. UNIX primer

 Ssh-agent enables you to load the key into the agent with a passphrase and have the agent respond to login challenges for you.

-In essence, you type in private key passphrase once when loading your local agent and then the agent responds for you.
-In this scenario, you enter your the passphrase to your private key once.
+In this scenario, you enter your the passphrase to your private key once when loading your local agent and then the agent responds for you.

-4. Ssh agent decrypts the challenge with the user’s private ssh key, uses decrypted challenge to create a valid response message, digitally signs it with the private key and sends it back to the server - response.
+4. On the laptop, ssh-agent decrypts the challenge with the user’s SSH private key, uses decrypted challenge to create a valid response message, digitally signs it with the private key and sends it back to the server - response.

 Takeaways

-• Using ssh-agent reduces the number of times you enter a password from the keyboard
+• Using ssh-agent reduces the number of times you type a passphrase.

 With the general background of how ssh-agent functions, Microsoft Windows 10/11 has two commonly-used ssh-agent mechanisms: